The Future Of Big Box Office Hits In 2020

 What’s Holding The Box Office Back In 2020?

 If we’re just taking domestic numbers into consideration, we do expect to see some success.
-Films like Black Widow, which releases in May, is sure to garner some success in the U.S. box office.
+Films like Black Widow (read our review of the trailer here), which releases in May, is sure to garner some success in the U.S. box office.
 The hype is also slowly building for Eternals, scheduled for November 6th, 2020.
 But these films aren’t as tied into the MCU as the rest, as it doesn’t push the story forward.
 So, it’s hard to say if they’ll be nearly as big as the films leading up to the ultimate endgame.

 Image via screengrab